Tofdu31/axelor-docker/aio-erp/README.md

 * `nginx.crt` - the certificate file
 * `dhparam.pem` - the dhparam file

+## Start AXELOR WITH SLL
+Go to the folder aio-erp after build all and write
+* `sudo docker-compose up`
+Or
+* `sudo docker-compose up -d`

 ## Custom app config

 The image uses default `application.properties` from ABS source.
 You can provide your own